yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_deploy.md

 * `Dockerfile` – Enables you to build an API Portal Docker image using the `docker build` command.
 * Various scripts and files that are used to build the API Portal Docker image (for example, the `.env.demo` file).
 See the `readme.md` for full details of these files.
 * `docker-compose.yml` sample – Enables you to use Docker Compose to run your entire API Portal Docker deployment using a single `docker-compose up` command.
   * It provides a sample API Portal topology which you can customize to suit your requirements.
 For more information, see [Customize your API Portal topology in Docker](/docs/apim_installation/apiportal_docker/docker_config/).
   * This file requires Docker Compose.
 Docker Compose is included by default in some Docker installations.
 For more information, see [Docker Compose documentation](https://docs.docker.com/compose/).

 ## Download and run database container

 To run a database Docker container, complete the following steps:

-1. Ensure that you are logged in to your Docker host machine as the `root` user.
+1. Ensure that you are logged in to your Docker host machine as the `root` user or as a user in `docker` group (see output from `groups` command).
 2. Download a Docker image for your chosen database from [Docker Hub](https://hub.docker.com/).
 For example, to download a MySQL image, enter the following command:
    `$ docker pull mysql:5.7`
    The database must be supported by API Portal.
 For more information on supported databases, see [Software requirements](/docs/apim_installation/apiportal_install/install_software_prereqs/).
 3. Run the database container following the instructions on [Docker Hub](https://hub.docker.com/).
 For example, to run a MySQL Docker container:
    `$ docker run -d --name mysql -e MYSQL_ROOT_PASSWORD=XXXXX -p 3306:3306 mysql:5.7`
 4. Verify that the database container is running:

-    `$ docker ps -a | grep <your database container name>`

-    When the database container is started it creates a volume to store the data from the database.
+   `$ docker ps -a | grep <your database container name>` When the database container is started it creates a volume to store the data from the database.
 This volume is created with a random name which you can identify using `docker inspect`.

 ## Build and run API Portal Docker container